Govt collects $30m from Pak expats under Pakistan Banao Certificate

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: After receiving a lukewarm response on two major initiatives for raising funds, the total collected amount of Rs10.9 billion through PM and Chief Justice of Pakistan Fund for Diamer-Bhasha and Mohmand dams has been invested into the treasury bills (TBs) for earning around 14 percent mark-up.
+ISLAMABAD: After receiving lukewarm response on two major initiatives for raising funds, total collected amount of Rs10.9 billion through PM and Chief Justice of Pakistan Fund for Diamer-Bhasha and Mohmand dams has been invested into treasury bills (TBs) for earning around 14 percent mark-up.

 The government’s borrowing has shifted from the central bank to commercial banking under the IMF conditions so the rate of T-bills are quite attractive because the bankers also knew that the government had become desperate borrower to finance its fiscal deficit.